AutoOcc: Automatic Open-Ended Semantic Occupancy Annotation via Vision-Language Guided Gaussian Splatting: Related Work

+{\bf Open-World Understanding.} Existing open-world understanding methods~\cite{wu2024towards} are confined to 2D images and can be broadly classified into two types: open-set~\cite{scheirer2012toward} and open-ended~\cite{lin2024generative}.
+Open-set methods~\cite{li2022grounded, liu2024grounding, cheng2024yolo} focus on text-image embedding matching using a predefined vocabulary bank.
+In contrast, open-ended methods~\cite{lin2024training, lin2024training} continuously update observed object categories via language models.
+The key difference lies in the reliance on predefined categories, which allows open-ended approaches to produce more precise and comprehensive semantic representations, ultimately enhancing semantic occupancy annotation in open-world scenarios.

-{\bf {Vision Foundation Models for 3D Occupancy.}} Vision-language Models (VLMs)~\cite{kuo2022f, xu2021vlm} have shown promising results and generalization ability across various visual tasks.
-However, their application to 3D occupancy has received limited attention.
+{\bf VLMs and VFMs.} Vision language models (VLM)~\cite{kuo2022f, xu2021vlm} and visual foundation models (VFMs)~\cite{ravi2024sam, scheirer2012toward} have shown promising results and generalization ability in various visual tasks.
+However, their application to 3D occupancy annotation has received limited attention.
 Unlike direct training with 3D annotations, existing foundational vision models~\cite{kirillov2023segment, ke2024segment, liu2023grounding, ren2024grounded} are primarily trained on 2D images, which may challenge the consistency of 3D occupancy across different cameras and frames.
-In this work, we explore the potential of applying VLMs~\cite{kirillov2023segment, liu2023grounding, ren2024grounded} to occupancy estimation and utilize them for open-vocabulary semantic extraction.
-To mitigate 3D semantic inconsistencies caused by VLMs~\cite{yang2021sat, zhang2023sam3d, hu2024semantic}, we incorporate multimodal geometric priors and an improved 3DGS representation.
+In this work, we explore the potential of applying VLMs~\cite{kirillov2023segment, liu2023grounding, ren2024grounded} to occupancy annotation.

 \definecolor{nbarrier}{RGB}{255, 120, 50} \definecolor{nbicycle}{RGB}{255, 192, 203} \definecolor{nbus}{RGB}{255, 255, 0} \definecolor{ncar}{RGB}{0, 150, 245} \definecolor{nconstruct}{RGB}{0, 255, 255} \definecolor{nmotor}{RGB}{200, 180, 0} \definecolor{npedestrian}{RGB}{255, 0, 0} \definecolor{ntraffic}{RGB}{255, 240, 150} \definecolor{ntrailer}{RGB}{135, 60, 0} \definecolor{ntruck}{RGB}{160, 32, 240} \definecolor{ndriveable}{RGB}{255, 0, 255} \definecolor{nother}{RGB}{139, 137, 137} \definecolor{nsidewalk}{RGB}{75, 0, 75} \definecolor{nterrain}{RGB}{150, 240, 80} \definecolor{nmanmade}{RGB}{213, 213, 213} \definecolor{nvegetation}{RGB}{0, 175, 0} \definecolor{nfence}{RGB}{35, 135, 230} \definecolor{ntrunk}{RGB}{195,85,85} \definecolor{npole}{RGB}{213, 0, 139}